orkestral/super/README.md

       if (message.isMedia === true) {

-    //retrieve the file buffer for a given message const buffer = await client.decryptByIdFile(message.from, message.id);
+    //retrieve the file buffer for a given message
+    // Attention, use a delay of at least 2 seconds

+    const buffer = await client.decryptByIdFile(message.from, message.id);

     // Save the message file in the project's root or in a directory: './diretory/filename' don't forget to create the directory

-    const saveFile = await client.decryptByIdFileSave(message.from, message.id, filename);
+    // Attention, use a delay of at least 2 seconds const saveFile = await client.decryptByIdFileSave(message.from, message.id, filename);

   }